 While we don’t want to make our customers frustrated when creating passwords, we do want to do everything we can to help keep their sites safe.
 The use of a strong, unique password is one of the most important things a WordPress user can do to keep attackers from gaining access to their site.

-In our most recent password configurations, passwords rated as both Strong or Medium are accepted for Administrator, Editor, and Author level users.
+Only passwords rated as Strong are accepted for Administrator, Editor, and Author level users.

 To create a password that meets our strength requirements, it’s recommended to use a mix of four or more random, common words, for example: